kizu/kizu.ru/src/posts/2016-12-21-controlling-the-specificity/index.en.md

 ## Complete Control

-It worth mentioning that we can already increase the specificity of any given class just by [multiplying it](*foofoofoo "You can read about this method in Harry Roberts' [article on specificity hacks](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/#safely-increasing-specificity) (and, as Harry, I first saw this method in [Mathias Bynens' talk](https://speakerdeck.com/mathiasbynens/3-dot-14-things-i-didnt-know-about-css-at-css-day-2014))."), so `.foo.foo.foo` matches just the same as `.foo`, but with a specificity of three classes.
+It worth mentioning that we can already increase the specificity of any given class just by multiplying[^foofoofoo] it, so `.foo.foo.foo` matches just the same as `.foo`, but with a specificity of three classes.
 And as we can now both reduce and increase the specificity of almost any given selectors, that means we can, finally, **control** the specificity of our selectors, regardless of their complexity.
 Of course, with the exception that we can't reduce the specificity to be less than the one of the biggest single selector's one, so we can't make a selector that contains a class to be as specific as an element selector or a universal one.

+[^foofoofoo]: You can read about this method in Harry Roberts' [article on specificity hacks](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/#safely-increasing-specificity) (and, as Harry, I first saw this method in [Mathias Bynens' talk](https://speakerdeck.com/mathiasbynens/3-dot-14-things-i-didnt-know-about-css-at-css-day-2014)). <!-- offset="1" -->

 ## Preprocessors?